barkpass/docs/guides/handling-outstanding-balances.md

 Once the user pays the outstanding balance online, their application status will return to **Pending**, where it can be approved when ready.

-## Settle Outstanding Balance In-Person
+## Settle Outstanding Balance In-Person/Offline

 If the user wishes to pay their outstanding balance in-person or over the phone, you can do so through the admin interface.